Deepak Parashar

 Deepak Parashar (born 2 April 1952) is an Indian actor and former model.
+His best known films include Insaaf Ka Tarazu (1980), Nikaah (1982) and Sharaabi (1984).
 He was a contestant on Bigg Boss in 2006.

-Early life
+Early life and education

 He was born in Pune, India on 2 April 1952 to Shobha and Vishvanath Parashar.
-He was married in 1985 to Sarita and has a daughter Radhika.
+Belonging to a Punjabi Hindu family, he'd grew up in Delhi and graduate from Delhi University.
+Film director Mohan Kumar was his maternal uncle.